Xylon2/interrobench/README.md

 got it right by asking it what output it would expect the function to provide from a given input.

+If you want to see the results: see [The LeaderBoard](https://interrobench.com/).

 ## Running

 If you want to run this benchmark yourself, you will need to create a couple of config files: